tino-brst/tabs-site/src/content/tabs/john-mayer/i-guess-i-just-feel-like.md

 isNew: true
 ---

 Once you get the `[Intro]` down, you're pretty much almost there, it's reused quite a bit.
-In that section, there are a few spots where one would be tempted to use hammer-ons, but they are just well timed chord changes in-sync with the strums.
-To make things a bit more colorful, John changes the accents on the strumming and skips/adds hummer-ons here and there, check the videos for reference.
+In that section, there are a few spots where one would be tempted to use hammer-ons, but they are just well-timed chord changes in-sync with the strums.
+To make things a bit more colorful, John changes the accents on the strumming and skips/adds hammer-ons here and there, check the videos for reference.

 ```
 [Intro]